Eppo-exp/eppo-docs/docs/quick-starts/bandit-quickstart.md

 * action_probability - The probability (weight) given to the assigned action at the time of assignment
 * model_version - The current version identifier of the model used to determine action weights

-Below is an example bandit assignment logger for the Java SDK, defined when building the SDK client, that writes to Snowflake:
+Below is an example bandit assignment logger for the Java SDK, defined when building the SDK client, that writes to Snowflake.
+Note that this is illustrative, as writing directly to Snowflake is not a best practice for scalability.
+Use of a data pipeline is recommended.

 ```java
 .banditLogger(logData -> {
     String sql = "INSERT INTO bandit_assignments " +